Lecodeur1010/Adventurer-3-control/readme.md

 # Adventurer 3 Command
 This is a little python script for control Flashforge Adventurer 3 printer.
 This is a remix of Adv3GUI from georgewoodall82 (project link : https://github.com/georgewoodall82/Adv3GUI ).It include some shortcut and it's lightweight.There is a PDF file for some example (maked by georgewoodall82)
+To use it correctly, download a version (like V1.py) and Adv3Api.py(it contains functions that are necessary for this script)

+# Requirement
+-tkinter,os and threading are required for this script

 # Issue
 1.Don't add the port when the script ask the ip (192.168.1.20:8899 will become 192.168.1.20)